uber-web/ocular/docs/dev-tools/cli/ocular-bump.md

 ocular-bump [package_name]=beta
 ocular-bump [package_name]=[target_version]
 ```
 This script helps replace packages with specified version inside a repo.
-Replace the dependency with the target version under directories `root` and `website, modules, examples`.
+Replace the dependency with the target version of all the `package.json` files under directories `root`.

 For convenience, the following monorepos can use name shortcut to bump all the modules to the same version.